 Tom Silver BA

-Tom’s drive is to improve the life chances for people with autism spectrum conditions and believes that a clear understanding of the impact of a young person’s hidden disability can improve their life socially, academically and practically.
-The training he will provide identifies strategies for helping parents, professionals, employers and young people themselves with practical solutions to manage their disabilities, preparing them for adulthood.
+He believes that a clear understanding of the impact of a young person’s invisible disability can improve their life socially, academically and practically.
+His training identifies strategies and practical solutions for parents, professionals, employers and young people.

-Since he was fourteen years old, Tom has had a range of experience working with young people with hidden disabilities such as Asperger’s Syndrome, ADHD and High Functioning Autism at organisations such as The Bridge, Richmond Mencap, Afasic and Action Attainment.
-He also worked alongside an Occupational Therapist in a South-West London special school last year.
+Since he was 14, Tom has worked with young people with invisible disabilities such as Asperger’s syndrome, ADHD and high functioning autism, at organisations including The Bridge, Richmond Mencap, Afasic and Action Attainment.

 Through Tom’s personal experience and his research, he believes that partnership between the individuals with a disability, teachers, parents, employers and other professionals is the best way forward.